scorpiodiagrams/scorpio_docs/wiki/scorpio_md_overview.md

 !!Polyglot
 ## Overview of Markdown

-Scorpio diagrams are embedded in a fairly standard markdown processing system.
+Scorpio diagrams are embedded in a fairly standard markdown document processing system.

-The markdown used is broadly compatible with Obsidian.
+The markdown used is broadly compatible with GitHub and Obsidian.
 The diagrams are included into the markdown.
 The Markdown is also used within [info cards](scorpio_cards) to specify the text on the cards.

 Many extension commands start with #Hash.